langflow-ai/langflow/docs/docs/Integrations/Notion/integrations-notion.md

 If your database contains references to other databases, you need to grant the integration access to those referenced databases as well.
 Repeat step 4 for each referenced database to ensure your integration has the necessary access.
 :::

-# Use Notion Components in Langflow
+## Build with Notion Components in Langflow

 Once you have set up your Notion integration and granted it access to the required databases, you can start using the Notion components in Langflow.